-Characteristics of Individuals with Exceptionalities (3) (B)
+Characteristics of Individuals with Exceptionalities (3) (F)

 This course is an in-depth study of the classification, etiology, incidence, and prevalence of persons with severe disabilities across the life-span.
 Social, behavioral, adaptive, and learning characteristics will be examined.
 Contemporary issues in prevention, diagnosis, placement alternatives, education, and training of people with severe disabilities will be examined and discussed.
 Multicultural competence and responsiveness is examined in-depth, along with various laws and legislation affecting the lives of individuals with exceptionalities across all settings.
 The role of new technologies in the lives of people with severe disabilities will be reviewed.
 Societal reactions to persons with severe disabilities will be examined.
 Ten hours of supervised experience with individuals with severe disabilities is required.
-Prerequisites: Ed 222 and acceptance into Teacher Education Program.
+Prerequisite: Ed 222.